-- i) The criterion must be able to incorporate all the cash flows associated with proposal. - ii) It should also incorporate the time value of money i.e., the cash flows arising at different point of time must be differentiated in respect of their worth to the firm. - iii) It should be capable of ranking different proposals in order of their worth to the firm. - iv) It should be objective and unambiguous in its approach.
-There should not be any scope for subjectivity of the decision maker. - v) The last but the least, the technique must be in the line with the objective of maximisation of shareholders wealth.
+- i) The criterion must be able to incorporate all the cash flows associated with proposal. - ii) It should also incorporate the time value of money i.e., the cash flows arising at different point of time must be differentiated in respect of their worth to the firm.

-4. Payback Period
+4. Payback Period.